What Makes an Ideal Quote? Recommending "Unexpected yet Rational" Quotations via Novelty: Experiments

 \textbf{Knowledge Base.} The quotations in the knowledge base are from QUILL~\citep{xiao2025quillquotationgenerationenhancement}, which we richly label and embed using the \emph{ACGE text embedding} model~\citep{acge}.

 \textbf{Metrics.} Our primary retrieval metrics (HR@5, nDCG@5, MRR@5; $^{\dagger}$Statistical significance paired bootstrap testing details in Appendix~\ref{appendix:significance}) are computed from human-annotated labels (Appendix~\ref{appendix: annotation-novelqr}).
-In addition, to obtain 1–5 auxiliary scores for Match and Novelty at scale, we use an LLM-as-judge (GPT-4o~\citep{openai2024gpt4ocard}), which we calibrate against expert ratings (Section~\ref{sec:human_alignment}).
+In addition, to obtain 1–5 auxiliary scores for Match and Novelty at scale, which are averaged over three random seeds for stability, we use an LLM-as-judge (GPT-4o~\citep{openai2024gpt4ocard}) calibrating against expert ratings (Section~\ref{sec:human_alignment}).

 \textbf{Settings.} All methods share the same hyperparameters.
 Label-enhanced retrieval uses $TopN=50$ and $T=0.7$ (Appendix~\ref{appendix:lable-retrieval}), and the reranking weights are fixed to $\{\lambda_1=0.70, \lambda_2=0.20, \lambda_3=0.10\}$ which tuned on a held-out set over different weight combinations (see Appendix~\ref{appendix:reranking_parameters}, Table~\ref{tab:reranking_parameters}).